fmanimashaun/learning-journal/README.md

-# Scrimba - Food order app solution
+# Scrimba - Learning Journal Blog

-The project was built to showcase my skills in HTML, CSS, and JavaScript by building a food ordering app based on the [Figma](https://www.figma.com/file/mJyp4LkSPFc3DUtoHBehHf/Mobile-Restaurant-Menu-(Copy)) design.
+The project was built to showcase my skills in HTML, CSS, and JavaScript by building a learning journal website based on the [Figma](https://www.figma.com/file/HX22f5YqABC0Yi8XQaE2NW/Learning-Journal%2FBlog) design.
 This is part of the Scrimba Frontend Developer Career Path solo projects.

 ## Table of contents